 TU Dresden is one of the few German universities which still offers single-tier study programmes leading to a Diplom degree.
-Despite the adaptation to enable international comparability in accordance with the Bologna process, we remain committed to this classic engineering degree: Firstly, because the German "Diplom-Ingenieur" title is globally recognised as a hallmark of quality.
-Yet, at the same time because a Bachelor degree obtained after six semesters is in practice not a fully sufficient qualification for the holder to enter a professional career.
+Notwithstanding adaptation to enable international comparability in accordance with the Bologna process, we remain committed to this classic engineering degree: Firstly, because the German "Diplom-Ingenieur" title is globally recognised as a mark of quality.
+Secondly, because a bachelor's degree obtained after six semesters is in practice not a fully sufficient qualification to enter a professional career.
 A modularised Diplom programme - without intermediate hiatus - is effectively the time-saving path to the required degree.